Easy Refrigerator Sweet and Spicy Pickles Recipe

 By submitting this form, you consent to receive emails from Simple and Savory

-• It is a great recipe!
-It’s quick and easy to make; no cooking or hot water bath is required.
+• Convenience!
+This is a great recipe that’s easy to make; no cooking or hot water bath is required.

-• The pickles stay crunchy since there is no heating process that can make pickles soggy.
+• Texture!
+Since there is no heating process which can make the pickles soggy, these pickles stay nice and crisp.

-• They are super fresh and delicious, you just might eat the entire jar in one sitting.
+• Fresh and Delicious!
+These pickles are made in a small batch with fresh ingredients, you might eat the jar in one sitting.

 an overhead view of the ingredients for sweet and spicy pickles: pickling spice, apple cider vinegar, salt, honey, jalapeno peppers, cucumbers and cinnamon stick